rwtodd/self_study/elem_num_theory/ch1_ulam/README.md

 # Ulam Series

-I did this program in scala and haskell.
+I did this program in scala and haskell, and for fun made a version in Go.

 ~~~~~~
 Welcome to Scala 2.12.0-RC2 (Java HotSpot(TM) 64-Bit Server VM, Java 1.8.0_101).